cypress-io/cypress/docs/source/faq/questions/using-cypress.md

 # {% fa fa-angle-right %} How do I record my tests?

 1. First {% url 'setup the project to record' dashboard-projects#Set-up-a-Project-to-Record %}.
-2. Then {% url 'record your runs' dashboard-features#How-do-I-record-my-tests %}.
+2. Then {% url 'record your runs' dashboard-runs %}.

 After recording your tests, you will see them in the Dashboard and in the Desktop Application.